smithmanny/Portfolio/src/posts/11-22-2018-Website-Redesign-v2.md

 * Analytics: Google Analytics (looking for free alternatives 🤔)
 * Blog: Markdown files hosted on Github
 * Icons: Font Awesome

+You can view the code [here](https://github.com/smithmanny/Portfolio).
+Feel free to fork it and add your own style to it